rumeysakdogan/hello-world/README.md

 docker build -t tomcat:v1 .
 docker run -d --name tomcatv1 -p 8086:8080 tomcat:v1
 ```
-For Tomcat Admin Access we need to create two file (
 - We can check our app from browser http://<public_ip_of_docker_host>:8086/webapp/

 - Now we can configure our `BuildAndDeployOnContainer` job to deploy our application.
 We will add below lines to `Exec Command` part.
 We also need to change `Remote directory` path as `//opt//docker`